jpfinley/printmaster/README.md

 ## Here's the plan

-Since Markdown easily formats to HTML, I'm using InDesign's ability to import XML text and apply it to a previously designed InDesign document.
+Since Markdown easily formats to HTML, I'm using InDesign's ability to import XML text and apply it to a previously designed InDesign template.

 1. Given a Markdown document,
-1. Convert it into HTML
+1. Convert it into XML
 1. Pass that to an AppleScript file.
-  The AppleScript copies a previously designed and formatted InDesign document, imports the HTML into the template, and maps the template's styles to the tags
+  The AppleScript copies a previously designed and formatted InDesign template, imports the XML into the template, and maps the template's styles to the tags.
 1. The AppleScript exports this all as an InDesign document.

-# Compatibility
+# Requirements and Use

 I have CS4.
 If this works with any other version, let me know.

+Open up `Printmaster.scpt` in the AppleScript editor and change the paths.
+There are two: one for your template file (I've included a sample file) and another for your source.

+Run the applescript file and InDesign should open and create a new doc for you.
+Drag the XML from the sidebar over to the page, and your markdown text will propagate.
+This works best if you've set up your template's master pages in any sane way.

+## Source File

+The source file needs to be XML in order for InDesign to work with it.
+For my example, I exported a markdown file to HTML and used only what was within the `<body>`.
+I wrapped that within a `<root>` tag and put an XML declaration on top.
+The goal is to eventually do all of that automatically.

 ## Unit types error